mateuszwieloch/dotfiles/ubuntu/90_manual.md

 Extensions:
 - [Chrome Web Store](https://github.com/NeverDecaf/chromium-web-store) - to be able to notify about extension updates
 - Bitwarden
+  - Auto-fill the last used login for the current website Ctrl+B
+  - Settings -> Vault Timeout -> Never
+  - Pin it
 - Don't Close Window With Last Tab
 - [Keyboard Shortcuts](https://chrome.google.com/webstore/detail/keyboard-shortcuts/lplcmnhgijkkmflbmhabnccgelffpnog?hl=en) or [Shortkeys](https://github.com/mikecrittenden/shortkeys/releases)
   - Keyboard Shortcuts is much more reliable as an extension.
 Shortcuts has more configurable shortcuts and import/export, but I've never really needed it.